ponylang/pony-tutorial/appendices/memory-allocation.md

 # Memory Allocation at Runtime

-Pony is NULL-free, type-safe language, with no dangling pointers, no buffer overruns, but with a **very fast garbage collector**, so you don't have to worry about explicit memory allocation, if on the heap or stack, if in a threaded actor, or not.
+Pony is a NULL-free, type-safe language, with no dangling pointers, no buffer overruns, but with a **very fast garbage collector**, so you don't have to worry about explicit memory allocation, if on the heap or stack, if in a threaded actor, or not.

 ## Fast, Safe and Cheap